u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/expenses.rst

      expense for a laptop costing $350.00 would be logged as an :guilabel:`Expenses` product, and the reimbursement would be for $350.00.

-Select an :guilabel:`Expense Account` if using the Odoo *Accounting* app.
+Select an :guilabel:`Expense Account` if using the Thrive Bureau ERP *Accounting* app.
 It is recommended to check with the accounting department to determine the correct account to reference in this field as it will affect reports.